AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 **Actions**

-Explained in the table below are some the actions you can set.
+Explained in the table below are the available actions.

 | Name      | Properties               | Meaning     |
 |-----------|--------------------------|-------------|